 Most Selkirk College programs are located in Castlegar, at Selkirk College's Castlegar Campus.
-The Resort and Hotel Management Program, Post Graduate Diploma in Hospitality Management, Ski Resort Operations Management Program, Digital Arts and New Media Program, Professional Cook Program, Fine Arts Programs and Trades Programs are located in Nelson.
+The Resort and Hotel Management Program, Post Graduate Diploma in Hospitality Management, Ski Resort Operations Management Program, Digital Arts Program, Professional Cook Program, Fine Arts Programs and Trades Programs are located in Nelson.

 There are city busses that connect Castlegar to the communities of Nelson, South Slocan and Trail, however service can be infrequent, and there is limited service on weekends and holidays.
 Please investigate bus schedules before you choose to live outside of the community where your program is located.

 Check local newspapers in the classified section for listings of available apartments.
 Bulletin boards around the college often have advertisements for rooms to rent.

 Move in dates are normally the 1st of each month.
 Tenant normally must tell their landlord one month before if they are planning on moving.
 Landlords will typically ask new tenants to pay a damage deposit which is normally 1/2 of a month's rent, and will be returned upon moving out as long as the apartment is in as good condition as it was upon arrival (no new damage).